Your help is needed on June 27 to help local, state and federal emergency officials test ShakeAlert, the Earthquake Early Warning system.

 It should only take a few minutes.

-2. Get the WEA message on your phone.
-Note the exact time you got the alert using the clock on the webpage, including seconds.
+2. Get the ShakeAlert WEA message on your phone.
+Note the exact time you got the alert down to the seconds (e.g. 11:00:04 a.m.).

 Why is this important?
 Emergency officials are testing to see if earthquake early warning alerts could be sent over the Wireless Emergency Alert system and are trying to determine how long it takes before people receive the alerts.
 Seconds count in an emergency and the goal is to give people those seconds to quickly protect themselves from imminent shaking in an earthquake.
 The warning could prevent injuries.
 People may be able to drop, cover and hold on, or step away from glass windows or other potentially dangerous items that could fall on them during shaking.